Tetrakern/fictioneer/DOCUMENTATION.md

 ### Latest Updates

 Renders a multi-column grid of small cards, showing the latest four updated stories ordered by date of the last chapter change, descending.
-Note that the `list` type behaves a bit different with the parameters and the `post_type` parameter is only used for the chapter query (card stories need to be published).
+Note that the `list` type behaves a bit different with the parameters and the `post_status` parameter is only used for the chapter query (card stories need to be published).

 * **count:** Limit updates to any positive number, although you should keep it reasonable.
 Default `4`.
 * **type:** Either `default`, `simple`, `single`, `compact`, or `list`.
 The other variants are smaller with less data.